Decide where notices should be displayed

 Also, what happens if we have multiple connected GUIs with different buffers open?
 Or no buffer open at all?

 Feedback on this strongly requested.

-#1 Updated by EgS almost 14 years ago
+#1 Updated by EgS over 14 years ago

 First of all I think this should be user configurable.
 And I think the question applies only to notices which don't have a channelname as the target.

 1.)
 The most obvious solution would be - as it is now - to determine by the first param (the target of the notice) where to display the message.
 But as Mentioned this is might not be desirable. (i.e. bots tend to send notices to a user who just joined a channel).

 2.) the current buffer.
 This doesn't need much explanation I guess.
 Not preferred by me but why not?

 3.) the status buffer of the network.
 In general I do like this option.
 Seems like a good place to collect the notices. maybe trigger a highlight?

 #2 Updated by Sputnick over 14 years ago